Growing Livelihood Opportunities for Women (GLOW)

 Our Industry Focus

-GLOW has identified logistics, flexi-staffing and home healthcare as industries with high potential to employ women.
+GLOW has identified logistics and flexi-staffing as industries with high potential to employ women.
 Read more about GLOW’s industry selection criteria and process >

 • Logistics is the transport and storage of the parcel from the seller to the end-consumer.
-Roles in the logistics industry include delivery agent, warehouse packer and sorter etc. The logistics industry has the potential to employ approximately 11 million[8] workers by 2030.
-Today, less than 2%[9] of logistics workers are women.
-A gender diverse workforce is good for logistics companies and an additional 1 million-plus women could be employed.
+Roles in the logistics industry include delivery agent, warehouse packer and sorter etc. The logistics industry has the potential to employ approximately 23 million[7] workers by 2031.
+Today, less than 2%[8] of logistics workers are women.
+A gender diverse workforce is beneficial for logistics companies and approximately 500,000 women could be employed.
 Read more about the logistics industry >

 Download the GLOW Report